junxit/us-congress-bills-112/metadata.md

 - 2012-05-09 — Mr. Coble asked unanimous consent to discharge from committee and consider.
 - 2012-05-09 — On passage Passed without objection. (text: CR H2492-2493)
 - 2012-05-09 — Passed/agreed to in House: On passage Passed without objection.(text: CR H2492-2493)
+- 2012-05-10 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S3102-3103)
+- 2012-05-10 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S3102-3103)